matthewjmiller/mattmiller/CV.md

 [Quoted by Mic.com](https://mic.com/articles/187794/kombucha-kale-kardashian-manuka-honey-the-life-cycle-of-a-health-trend-how-food-transforms-into-a-miracle-remedy) as an expert source on food marketing.

 ## Conferencing

+Accepted co-leader of discussion circle on “Rural / Remote / Isolated Writers” at the Festival of Faith and Writing, Calvin College, April 2020.
+Conference postponed to 2021 due to coronavirus.

 Participant, "Front Porch Republic: the Legacy of Wendell Berry," University of Louisville, 2019.